-Mike Eldon is founder chairman and lead consultant of The DEPOT (The Dan Eldon Place Of Tomorrow), a management consultancy that focuses on leadership, strategy, culture strengthening, performance management and coaching.
+Mike Eldon is founder chairman and lead consultant of The DEPOT (The Dan Eldon Place Of Tomorrow), a management consultancy that focuses on leadership, strategy, change management, culture strengthening, performance management and coaching.
 He is also sought after as a speaker and writer on these and other topics.

 Mike is an economics graduate of University College London and a Sloan Fellow of the London Business School.
 He entered the IT field in 1967, arriving in Kenya in 1977 to become general manager of multinational computer company ICL, and he has lived there ever since.
 He was a pioneer in the development of the use of IT in Kenya, and was deeply involved with the development of Kenya’s first national ICT policy.

-Since 2007 he has been writing a column for Business Daily, having now published over 340 articles; and his 2009 book Kenyans, Yes we Can! is a collection of his articles and speeches.
+Since 2007 he has been writing a column for Business Daily, having now published over 360 articles; and his 2009 book Kenyans, Yes we Can! is a collection of his articles and speeches.
 Mike is married to Evelyn Mungai, the author of From Glass Ceilings to Open Skies, for which he was the editor.